Daughters of the Earth

 Please be aware that the drop-off and pick up locations of Braemar Hill Road are two separate places along the same road.
 Whereas the drop-off and pick up locations in Tai Tam will be the same.

 These meeting points will remain unchanged unless there is a need to adjust the locations based on the weather forecast.
-Any last-minute changes will be communicated via the group Whatsapp, unless agreed otherwise.
+Any last-minute changes will be communicated via the group on Whatsapp.

 WHAT TO BRING & WEAR